Foreign business may open subsidiaries in Denmark, characterized by the fact that the foreign shareholders have the majority of the voting shares.

 The subsidiary is also required to have an office in a Danish city and for this purpose, investors can purchase or rent a property or choose to work via a virtual office.

 The whole process of registration of a Danish subsidiary takes about 4 working days if all the documents are correctly deposited.

+Denmark can successfully be used to establish the Nordic headquarters of a company, either in the form of a subsidiary or a branch.
 For more information regarding the characteristics of Danish subsidiaries or personalized consultancy for your business, our company formation specialists are here to advise.
 Please feel free to contact us.
 Furtheremore if you need legal asistance here, our Danish lawyers will be happy to help.